 Over time, her search for words to explore feelings and far-off things drew her to ever higher ground -- even beyond the moon and stars on strings.
-However, she also began to see in the people all around her the hurts and fears that were keeping so many dreams grounded and hopes dimmed.
+But she also began to see in the people all around her the hurts and fears that were keeping so many dreams grounded and hopes dimmed.
 Some didn't like what she saw, and some would make fun of her or call her a know-it-all, even though all she really knew was that there was way more to know.
 For she saw that there was more than meets the eye in everyone – and often it was something hiding, even hurting, in the heart.
 And so, a great desire welled up in her to find magical words that would help to lift everyone into the dream-skies of their own hearts.
 She knew in herself that the right words could make a heart burst wide open.
 And then there would be all this light!

 One day, she ventured so far in to seek something unwordable that she got lost for a time.
 And suddenly, there in the darkest most silent place she'd ever been, she found words that had light inside them – and they found her back.
 They showed her that no one is ever really lost, and that only love knows the whole truth about anyone or anything.
 And as her heart soared with the sparkle of that knowing, she wrote her way to and from everywhere till the words took on a life of their own and made pictures and meanings of themselves and went places in the world without her.
 They were shapeshifter-words – one minute flowing like water, then dark as the earth or light as feathers in a breeze, and sometimes musical, far-seeing, and even on fire!
 Different words, different thoughts and feelings for different people.
 But all of them love-and-truth words, so that even when they were so very personal, were so very true that others felt they were their words and their truths too.
 And eventually the words showed her that for all our differences on the outside we are much the same on the inside, in our heart of hearts.
 All of us wanting to love and be loved, and to have something special and true inside us that we can give away to the world and still keep.